• Skip to primary navigation

 Remember, I’m breaking this into 3 tiers

-2nd tier – If you’re meeting the 1st tier markers, you can use this to get even more detailed with your progression.
+2nd Tier – If you’re meeting the 1st tier markers, you can use this to get even more detailed with your progression.

-Professional tier – Advanced ways of scrutinizing every detail.
+Professional Tier – Advanced ways of scrutinizing every detail.

-Let’s start….
+Let’s start…

-1st tier
+1st Tier

-In any fitness routine based around building muscle they’ll be two main components
+In any fitness routine based around building muscle, they’ll be two main components

 1. Strength Gains

-You have to follow the fundamental rule of progression and intensity to acquire more muscle over time; this means that you have to either raise the amount you’re lifting or the number of reps you’re performing to see muscle gains consistently successfully.
+You have to follow the fundamental rule of progression and intensity to acquire more muscle over time; this means you have to either raise the amount you’re lifting or the number of reps you’re performing to see muscle gains consistently and successfully.

-I’m hoping you learn more than one thing from this post, but if there is one piece of advice you take away, I want it to be this
+I’m hoping you learn more than one thing from this post, but if there is one piece of advice you take away, I want it to be this.

 WRITE Your Exercises Down

-Every workout you do, I want you to write down the exercise you performed, how much weight you used, how many sets, and how many reps.
+For every workout you do, I want you to write down the exercise you performed, how much weight you used, how many sets, and how many reps.

 This is the best way for you to quickly notice if even 1 of your exercises is not progressing the way you want.

-Say it with me out loud WRITE IT DOWN
+Say it with me out loud.
+WRITE IT DOWN!!!!!

 WRITE IT DOWN, WRITE IT DOWN, WRITE IT DOWN…..

-Okay, I’m done my rant for now.
+Okay, I’m done with my rant for now.

 2. Body Weight Gains